treeslotsoftrees/treeslotsoftrees.org/index.md

 - Users can also use DeFi to swap other tokens on other networks in order to offset the carbon footprint emissions resulted by their crypto activity (like transactions, verifications or computations) and these tokens can be used to purchase carbon credits from farmers or contribute to forestation of areas of their choosing.
 - __Marketplace__ The idea of a marketplace where locations are crowdsourced, locals gets involved to plant trees, nurture them, and benefit from the commercial aspects of it too.
 - We will leverage satellite imagery to monitor and analyse the growth, management, and progress of the trees.
-- Starting in __USA, Canada, Nepal, and India__.
-Looking for people in other countries to expand.
+- We are kickstarting with __USA, Canada, Nepal, and India__.
+We are inviting interested individuals worldwide to be part of this revolution.

 ## What's with the ugly website?